-Nikon D3100 versus Nikon D7000
+Nikon D3100 vs D7000

-The Nikon D3100 and the Nikon D7000 are two digital cameras that were revealed to the public, respectively, in August 2010 and September 2010.
+The Nikon D3100 and the Nikon D7000 are two digital cameras that were officially introduced, respectively, in August 2010 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D3100 has a resolution of 14.2 megapixel, whereas the D7000 provides 16.1 MP.
+The D3100 has a resolution of 14.2 megapixels, whereas the D7000 provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably larger (16 percent) than the Nikon D3100.
 Moreover, the D7000 is substantially heavier (54 percent) than the D3100.
 It is noteworthy in this context that the D7000 is splash and dust-proof, while the D3100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |2.||Nikon D7000||132 mm||105 mm||77 mm||780 g||1050||Y||Sep 2010||1,499||ebay.com|